FAQ

 7. Do you provide transportation to and from the airport?

-Yes, we provide a free shuttle from the MGA airport to San Juan del Sur departing at 1:30PM on the Saturday of arrival and from San Juan del Sur to the airport departing at 7:30AM on the Saturday of departure (arriving airport at 10:00AM).
+We provide a free shuttle from the MGA airport to San Juan del Sur departing at 1:30PM on the Saturday of arrival and from San Juan del Sur to the airport departing at 7:30AM on the Saturday of departure (arriving airport at 10:00AM).
 If you are unable to make use of our free shuttle we can arrange airport transfers at other days/time and from LIR airport in Costa Rica for an additional cost.

 8. How do I book a reservation and pay my deposit?